Now Hiring: Archives Assistant (Student)

 - Digitizing and transcribing archival materials

-- Writing articles for publication on Archives blog and Telling Our Stories magazine, and ASA (Archives Society of Alberta) newsletter.
+- Writing articles for publication on Archives blog, Telling Our Stories magazine, and ASA (Archives Society of Alberta) newsletter.

 - Networking with professionals and enthusiasts in the heritage field

 - Applicants must forward an application consisting of a resume and cover letter no later than March 31st 2019 in order to be considered for this position.
 Applications must be sent to South Peace Regional Archives Executive Director, Alyssa Currie, at Director@SouthPeaceArchives.org.

 The South Peace Regional Archives is an equal opportunity employer.
 We encourage applications from Aboriginal youth, persons with disabilities, members of visible minorities, new Canadians, and others who may contribute to the diversity of our organization.